 Joint working with other environmental organisations

 Climate Change is a major campaign issue in 2016 following the UN Paris Conference at the end of last year.
-We held two events in Dundee during the year to raise awareness of the effects of Climate Change on all our lives, organised jointly with Stop Climate Chaos Scotland.
+We held two events in Dundee last year to raise awareness of the effects of Climate Change on all our lives, organised jointly with Stop Climate Chaos Scotland.
 Now the emphasis will be on promoting the transition to a Fossil Free Scotland: Fighting against dirty energy; promoting community renewables; and arguing for a shift in investment from one to the other.
 Divestment of pension funds from fossil fuels is a priority to work on.

 The campaign against the Transatlantic Trade and Investment Partnership (TTIP) and the twin deal with Canada, CETA, also brings together a range of organisations and individuals (see here).
-There are concerns that this proposed deal would boost corporate profits by removing “non-tariff barriers to trade and investment” such as environmental safeguards, hard-won workers’ rights, animal welfare regulations and local food networks.
+There are concerns that these proposed deals would boost corporate profits by removing “non-tariff barriers to trade and investment” such as environmental safeguards, hard-won workers’ rights, animal welfare regulations and local food networks.
 Now that CETA has been approved by the EU, we will continue to argue for fairer trade deals as the UK begins the Brexit process.

 Following the dramatic success in June 2013 of our campaign (with others) to persuade Dundee councillors to object to the Forth Energy biomass power station proposed for Dundee, Scottish and Southern Electricity has pulled out of the biomass sector and dropped its proposal for Dundee.
 We can breathe a sigh of relief that Dundee will not be subjected to such a poorly conceived, environmentally damaging and economically ludicrous project.